Project Overview

 U.S. Department of Health and Human Services, Centers for Medicare & Medicaid Services, Center for Medicaid and CHIP Services

-Demonstration types include those with policies affecting eligibility and coverage as well as those addressing substance use disorder (SUD), serious mental illness/serious emotional disturbance (SMI/SED), value-based care (VBC), health-related social needs (HRSN), justice-involved populations, and other initiatives that seek to improve health equity.
-Under this contract, we create and maintain standardized templates for implementation plans, monitoring metrics and reports, and evaluation design guidance.
-These products are publicly available on Medicaid.gov.
-We also synthesize monitoring data as states submit it to CMS, and we have built flexible and interactive analytic tools to enable CMS to track demonstration progress.
+Demonstration types include those with policies affecting eligibility and coverage as well as those addressing substance use disorder (SUD), serious mental illness/serious emotional disturbance (SMI/SED), value-based care (VBC), health-related social needs (HRSN), justice-involved populations, traditional health care practices, and family planning.
+Under this contract, we create and maintain standardized templates for applications, implementation plans, monitoring metrics and reports, and evaluation design guidance.
+Many of these products are publicly available on Medicaid.gov.
+We also synthesize monitoring data as states submit it to CMS, and we have created interactive analytic tools to enable CMS to track demonstration progress, as well as public reports.
+The project also helped CMS develop and now supports implementation of an updated approach to budget neutrality for 1115 demonstrations, allowing investments in innovation across states with both new and longstanding demonstrations.

-We are proud to be supporting CMS oversight and state innovation across a wide range of policies, including newly approved demonstrations that support transitions back to the community for formerly incarcerated individuals, creative approaches to address HRSNs, and demonstrations addressing substance use disorder and serious mental illness, now approved in more than two-thirds of states..
+We are proud to be supporting CMS oversight and state innovation across a wide range of policies, including newly approved demonstrations that support transitions back to the community for formerly incarcerated individuals, creative approaches to address HRSNs, and demonstrations addressing substance use disorder and serious mental illness, now approved in more than two-thirds of states.
 Our work to support CMS in updating budget neutrality policies will ultimately enable investments in innovation across states with both new and longstanding demonstrations.

 Evidence & Insights From This Project